 Known for her ground-breaking research in radioactivity which led to huge achievements in medical advancements.
-Being awarded the noble price in 1903 and in 1911.
-Marie Curies Laboratory was none other than an abandoned shed formally used as a medical school dissecting room.
-Marie Curie often has been quoted as referring to her lab as ‘The miserable old shed’.
+Being awarded the Nobel Prize in 1903 and in 1911, Marie Curie’s Laboratory was none other than an abandoned shed, formally used as a medical school dissecting room.
+Curie often has been quoted as referring to her lab as ‘The miserable old shed’.

 The instant noodles that became a global hit, known today as the ‘just add water’ noodles, were brought to life from Momofuku Ando’s garden shed in Ikeda, Japan.

 In recent years there has been a rise in people turning their garden sheds into amazing spaces, not just to work in but also to be used as extensions of their own homes and even as a form of escapism.
 With competitions like ‘The Grand Shed Project’ and ‘Shed of the year’ popping up this year ditching the tools has never been cooler.